-Lemmy always says that Motörhead aren’t punk or metal, but a rock’n’roll band.
-And on Overkill you can hear what he means.
+Lemmy always said that Motörhead weren’t punk or metal, but a rock’n’roll band.
+And on Overkill you can hear what he meant.
 And let’s not forget that unmistakable Lemmy rasp.
-Others might affect a vocal growl, but Lemmy’s was – and is – for real, fed by just enough bourbon, smoke, ash and other unsavoury condiments.
+Others might affect a vocal growl, but Lemmy’s was for real, fed by just enough bourbon, smoke, ash and other unsavoury condiments.
 Overkill turned the world of rock on its head – and how we all enjoyed the experience.

 The Bomber album was an all-out offensive that was a true workers’ revolution.
 Here were the grease monkeys letting fly with the inflammables – and then gleefully tossing several lighted matches into the tirade and sitting back to enjoy the result.
 This firmly followed the Motörhead philosophy: everything louder than everything else.